jsthomas1288/jsthomas1288/README.md

 Hello there 👋

-I wanted to take the time to help you get to know me better! 😁
+I wanted to help you get to know me better! 😁

-I'm a Full Stack Developer experienced in building web applications, highly responsive websites, and holding a strong background in engineering and mathematics.
+I'm a Full Stack Web Developer specializing in the MERN stack, Nuxt, and TypeScript.
+I have a passion for building responsive, user-focused web applications and websites.
+Also, I combine a strong technical background in engineering and mathematics with a creative, people-first approach to development.
+I'm open to full-time remote or hybrid roles where I can grow, contribute, and serve with excellence.

 Here are some other important highlights about me: